We understand the impact accidents can have on a child’s life

 - Any support you or your child need

 - Any adaptations to your home or car

 - The time you’ve taken off work, as well as other family members

 - Your child’s future and how this might now be different because of their accident

 Interim and mid-claim payments

-This might mean visiting a specialist doctor at a hospital that isn’t local to you, or making adaptations to your home, car or routines.
-It’s also very likely that you’ll have had to take time off work to make sure your child is cared for and supported during their recovery.
+For example, you may have needed to travel to a specialist doctor at a hospital that isn’t local to you, or have taken time off work to make sure your child is cared for and supported during their recovery.

 When your child turns 18

 Your child’s compensation will be protected by the court until they are 18.

 However, if earlier payments are needed for their care or development, your solicitor can help you set up a ‘personal injury trust’.
 This will allow you to access some of their compensation sooner.